 Having your hair braided is not as common in the hills of Bali (it’s more of a touristy thing near the beaches) but you may find someone to help here:

 - Venezia Spa in Ubud

 Visit the Shampoo Lounge on Jl Raya Basangkasa 8x, Seminyak for a hair cut and colour in Bali, and more of the best hair treatments in Seminyak.

 BALI SHOPPING TIPS – Add Your Two Cents!

 We’d love your help to keep this Bali shopping price guide up to date.

 Let us know if we should add, delete or update anything on this list.

 Or ask a question, and we’ll do some research for you.

 Email them to us: firstname.lastname@example.org

-When you’ve finished shopping at Bali markets, and want more ideas of where to shop in Bali, click the links below.
+When you’ve finished shopping at Bali markets, and want more ideas of where to shop in Bali, including the best Bali shopping malls, click the links below.